ntogram/Project/index.md

  <h3>Description</h3><br/>
  <p> The  process for port configuration is almost the same for all tools.</p>
  <ol>
   <li>Update the corresponding  args  file with new port.
 Args files for these services are found in path: /var/snap/microk8s/current/args/.
-The option flag argument for port has a different name</li>
+The option flag argument for port has a different name< for each tool/li>
   <li>Inform other services for new port</li>
   <li> Create new, updated copies of our kubeconfig for kubelet and kubectl to use</li>
  <li>Inform kubelet about the new kubeconfig</li>
  <li>Disable and enable the microk8s snap to restart all services</li>
- <li>Check if configuration process is  executed correctly by running microk8s inspect and the necessary command i terminal for checking if  all services are running  in correct new ports.</li>
+ <li>Check if configuration process is  executed correctly by running microk8s inspect and the necessary command in terminal for checking if  all services are running  in correct new ports.</li>
 </ol>

  <br/>